Age-Related Macular Degeneration

 What is AMD (Age-related macular degeneration)?

-The macula is a very small part of the retina, which is the light-sensitive tissue at the back of the eye.
+The macula is responsible for the detailed sharp vision that is used for reading, driving, and seeing fine detail.
 The macula is responsible for the detailed sharp vision that is used for reading, driving, and seeing find detail.
 AMD generally occurs as a result of changes in the macula due to ageing, which cause your central vision to blur.
 Your peripheral vision remains unaffected.

 How will I know if I have AMD?